s73p1n/Hack-togone/HSR2020/Forensic/IsSoPrivate/README.md

 FTP traffic garther some informations about an FTP connection and a retrieved file named private.zip which a size of 5338453 bytes.

-Note : I've seen an URCACTF{Just_ServerName_for_FTP_!!!} but this year for a 250 points challenge it would have been too easy and the format for the HSR2020 ctf was "HSR{s0m3th1ng}"
+Note : I've seen an URCACTF{Just_ServerName_for_FTP_!!!} but for a 250 points challenge it would have been too easy and this year ctf flag format was "HSR{s0m3th1ng}"

 ![Image](./Images/ftp_stream.png)